-Are you looking to break into Real Estate photography in 2020?
+So you want to find out how to get into Real Estate photography in 2020?
 Are you just curious what it’s like to shoot real estate photos and videos?
-For either of these cases and then some, we will look at some tips I’ve used to help my real estate photography game.
-Remember that you should be technical with things but don’t over complicate the matter.
+Today we will look at what I’ve learned shooting commercial real estate, to help my real estate photography game.
+Furthermore, lets begin.

 Real Estate Photography: 10 Tips for 2020